$A_\infty$ Algebras from Slightly Broken Higher Spin Symmetries

 In general, there are two types of ambiguities in the definition of $m_n$. (i) As usual in deformation quantization, one can redefine the deformed product $\ast$ via a linear change of variables $a\rightarrow D(a)=a+\sum_k D_k(a)\hbar^k$.
 Then, the new product is given by $D(D^{-1}(a)\ast D^{-1}(b))$. (ii) One can perform various redefinitions at the level of $A_\infty$-structure, which is done by exponentiating the infinitesimal gauge transformation

 for some cochain $\xi$ of degree zero.
 The $A_\infty$ gauge transformations are more general than redefinitions of the associative product.
-We have observed that the $A_\infty$-transformations allow one to cast the first order deformation into the right form (with all, or all but one, $A_{0}$-factors staying on the right):
+We have observed that the $A_\infty$-transformations allow one to cast the first-order deformation into the right form (with all, or all but one, $A_{0}$-factors staying on the right):

 and all other orderings of $a,b, u,v$ in $m_3$ give zero result.
 Here $f_3(a,b)=\phi_1(a,b)$ is determined by the first-order deformation in \eqref{absdeformed}.
-The full solution can be sought for in the similar form:
+The full solution can be sought for in a similar form:

 Therefore, the problem is reduced to defining one function $f_n$ of $(n-1)$ arguments per each set of structure maps $m_n$ with only three orderings being nontrivial.
 It is not hard to see that the equation for $m_4$, $\delta m_4 +m_3\circ m_3=0$, is solved by